 - 1. If the student is not satisfied with the chair's assessment of the issue or if the faculty member declines to change the decision after discussing it with the chair, the student may then request that an ad hoc committee of faculty members review the matter.
 This committee consists of three tenured faculty members within the same discipline or department unless circumstances dictate otherwise.
 If the chair determines that a tenured faculty member cannot be selected from the same discipline or department, then the chair may add a tenured faculty member from a closely related discipline.
 From the pool of eligible tenured faculty members designated by the chair, the faculty member, the student, and the chair will each nominate one faculty member to serve on the committee. - 1.
 The ad hoc committee will hear from the student, the faculty member, and the chair and examine relevant documents.
 If the committee sustains the faculty member's decision, the committee will provide the student with a written statement explaining the reasons for the committee's decision.
 The student may request in writing that the committee reconsiders its decision and provides reasons for so doing.
 If the committee refuses to reconsider or if it reaffirms its original recommendation, the faculty member's original decision is final.
 If the committee finds in favor of the student, the committee will provide the faculty member with a written recommendation explaining the committee's reasons.
 If the faculty member disagrees with the committee's recommendation, the faculty member may request that the committee reconsiders its recommendation and provides the committee with a rationale for revisiting the recommendation.
 If after considering the faculty member's rationale the ad hoc committee is still persuaded that the faculty member's original decision should be reversed, the committee will recommend in writing to the chair that the faculty member's decision be overturned.
-The committee may also make this recommendation.
+The committee may also make this recommendation to the chair if the faculty member fails to alter the original decision and also fails to respond to the committee's original recommendation.
 The faculty member will receive a copy of the recommendation to the chair, allowing a final opportunity to revise the original decision.
-If the faculty member's original decision, and, as appropriate, revise the student's course grade.
+If the faculty member fails to comply, the chair may override the faculty member's original decision, and, as appropriate, revise the student's course grade.
 In order to certify that the grade dispute process outlined above has been followed appropriately, the Dean of the College or the School and the Provost will review all decisions by chairs to change grades against the will of a faculty member.